core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   Consequently, further responses forwarded by the proxy would result in the client sending a CoAP Reset message (RST), which the proxy would interpret as a loss of interest from the client.

-  While this approach would work when using CoAP over UDP between the client and the proxy, it might not be suitable in case a different transport is used instead.
+  While this approach would work when using CoAP over UDP between the client and the proxy, it might not be suitable if a different transport is used instead.

 * The client sends to the proxy a new CoAP unicast request, namely Early Stop Request, such that: